 Is “I don’t know” your children’s favorite phrase?
 How does a Christian parent deal with “I don’t know”?
-Join AMBrewster as discusses five ways to respond when your kids don’t know.
+Join AMBrewster as he discusses five ways to respond when your kids don’t know.

 Like us on Facebook.